What is your returns policy?

 · Security data - for your security, we keep an encrypted record of your login password.

 · Customer Service data – information relating to your interactions with our customer service team by email, phone or post or by submitting an enquiry form on our website or by reporting an issue on the community channels.
 For example, information you provide when you make a general enquiry, ask us for product advice or in the unfortunate case that you need to complain to us.

 · Financial data – data we collect if you purchase a product from us, such as your bank account and payment card details.

 · Review data – information you provide to us when you review our products on our website or when you provide feedback to our customer services team.

-· Community channel data – data we collect relating to your interactions with our community channels such as when you like or comment on our posts in the gallery or newsfeed in the community channel, or which you otherwise upload to the community channel, and (if you are an Ambassador) information about any Ambassador challenges you have signed up for (via the community channel) and completed.
+· Community channel data – data we collect relating to your interactions with our community channels such as when you like or comment on our posts in the gallery or newsfeed in the community channel, or which you otherwise upload to the community channel, information about any community challenges you have signed up for (via the community channel) and completed.

 · Marketing data – data which we capture when you sign up to receive our newsletter and other marketing communications, including your preferences regarding us contacting you in this way.